-FTA's Section 5311 program provides funding for rural area planning, public transportation capital projects, operating costs, job access reverse commute projects, and the acquisition of public transportation service.
+FTA's Section 5311 program provides funding for rural area planning, public transportation capital projects, operating costs, JARC projects, and the acquisition of public transportation service.
 The program supports both the maintenance of existing public transportation services and the expansion of those services through a variety of goals, including enhancing access in rural areas to health care, shopping, education, employment, public services, and recreation; encouraging and facilitating the most efficient use of all transportation funds used to provide passenger transportation in rural areas through the coordination of programs and services; and encouraging mobility management, employment-related transportation alternatives, joint development practices, and transit-oriented development.

-In Rhode Island, three major factors influence how Section 5311 funding is invested:
+In Rhode Island, three major factors have influenced Section 5311 investment to date: